 Is pea protein inflammatory?

-If you are prone to gout, you must avoid consuming it as it contains purines that break down to uric acid, leading to inflammation or pain in the body.
+If you are prone to gout, you must avoid consuming it as it contains purines that break down to uric acid, leading to inflammation or pain.

 How is pea protein made?